primus/primus/README.md

 The only thing you need to remember is that the client is stored in the library using `toString()` so it cannot have any references outside the client's closure.
 But luckily, there's a `library` property that will also be included on the client side when it's specified.
+The `library` property should be an absolute path to the library file.

 #### Extending the Spark / Socket